Storyxx/3DFractalRenderer/README.md

 - Mouse wheel to change movement speed
 - ESC to quit

-*The Project has inbuild shader hot reloading, to make iterating on fractal ideas faster :)*
+*The project has inbuilt shader hot reloading, to make iterating on fractal ideas faster :)*

 If you happended to randomly stumble on this repository, please don't hesitate to check out the `results` folder for pretty images like this one: